Ernst Werner Techow

 Ernst Werner Techow (12 October 1901 – 9 May 1945) was a German right-wing assassin who took part in the assassination of Foreign Minister of Germany Walther Rathenau on 24 June 1922.

 Techow was a member of the Berlin chapter of Organisation Consul and conspired to kill Rathenau with Hermann Fischer and Erwin Kern.
 Techow was the getaway driver of the group and the only member to stand trial as Kern was killed by police and Fischer committed suicide.
 Techow initially joined the Nazi Party after his release from prison in 1930 but was expelled for supporting the Stennes Revolt in 1931 and dropped into obscurity.
 Techow briefly served in the Kriegsmarine during World War II from 1941 until severe injuries led to his discharge in 1943.
 Techow was killed after being captured by the Soviet Red Army while serving in the Volkssturm near Dresden on 9 May 1945.

 A story was circulated that Techow had changed his political beliefs after his release from prison, joined the French Foreign Legion in 1941 under the name of "Tessier" and later embarked on helping Jews escape from occupied France, but this was found to be false.

 Early life

 Ernst Werner Techow was born on 12 October 1901 in Berlin, the son of a city civil servant.
 His grandfather, Gustav Techow, was a supporter of the liberal Revolution of 1848 and forced into exile in Australia after the revolt was defeated.
 In 1918, Techow volunteered for the Imperial German Navy towards the end of World War I, receiving his training as a midshipman at the Mürwik Naval School.
 After Germany's defeat and the German Revolution of November 1918, he came into contact with counter-revolutionary forces and joined Marinebrigade Ehrhardt which participated in the Kapp Putsch.
 After the dissolution of the Freikorps, he connected himself with the Organisation Consul, the secret successor organization of the Marinebrigade Ehrhardt.
-Like many of his comrades, he was also a member of the violently anti-semitic German Nationalist Protection and Defiance Federation.
+Like many of his comrades, he was also a member of the violently antisemitic Deutschvölkischer Schutz und Trutzbund (German Nationalist Protection and Defiance Federation).